Becoming Dr. Martin Luther King Jr.

 Augustinian friar Martin Luther translated the Bible into German, making it more widely accessible to the laity.
 His vernacular German Bible helped to standardize the German language and the art of translation.

 Villanova holds a copy of a collection of Luther’s writings in German (Wittenberg: 1561).
 This text was published in at least 5 editions between 1554-1572, a reflection of its wide popularity.

-The title page image of a crucifixion scene depicts Christ flanked by a kneeling John the Baptist (left) and Martin Luther (right).
-This image serves to align Luther with the piety and humble nature ascribed to John the Baptist, portraying him as a ‘man of the people’.
+The title page image of a crucifixion scene depicts Christ flanked by a kneeling Frederick III, Elector of Saxony (left) and Martin Luther (right).

 0 Comments »